Jack Cranfield Inspiration-Which of these do you agree with?

 How Did I Change My Life Using This Principle?

 My childhood was a bit of a train crash, which when I look back on it have left their scars.
-This is backed up by research on early childhood shows that an unhappy child could lead to problems in the future.
+This is backed up by research on early childhood showing that an unhappy child could lead to problems in the future.

 Just how they influence us and how much is a question that researchers are still trying to answer.
 Two studies look at how parents’ behaviour in those first years affects life decades later, and how differences in children’s temperament play a role.